Stone County 4-H

 - Y- Bridge Robotics 4-H Club

-For more information about 4-H, Stone County clubs meeting times and places, please contact Willa Williams or by calling the Stone County Extension Center 417-357-6812.
+For more information about 4-H, Stone County clubs meeting times and places, please call the Stone County Extension Center 417-357-6812.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.